kuma-defaultrepos/a-basic-embed-bot/README.md

 ## Optional: Local web UI to build an embed
 - Install Flask: `python -m pip install flask`
 - Run the web UI: `python webapp.py` then open http://127.0.0.1:5000
-- Fill message content and one or more embeds, add fields, click Save.
-It writes `embed_config.json` next to the script.
+- Fill message content and one or more embeds, add fields, then **Download JSON**.
+The browser downloads the file; upload it with `/embed import_file` (or place it next to the bot for `/embed import`).
-- You can rename the JSON using the file name box; Save/Download/Upload respect that name.
+- You can set the download name in the file name box; upload respects that name when writing to disk on the bot host.
-- In Discord, either run `/embed import [file_name]` (reads the chosen JSON on disk) or `/embed import_file` and attach the downloaded JSON, then `/embed preview` or `/embed send`.
+- In Discord, either run `/embed import_file` and attach the downloaded JSON, or place the JSON on disk and use `/embed import [file_name]`, then `/embed preview` or `/embed send`.

 ## Self-host quickstart
 - Create and activate a venv (recommended).